ThrowTheSwitch/Ceedling/plugins/test_suite_reporter/README.md

-# Ceedling Plugin: Test Suite Reporter
+# Ceedling Plugin: Test Suite Report Log Factory

-Generate one or more readymade test suite reports or create your own.
+Generate one or more built-in test suite reports — JSON, JUnit XML, or CppUnit XML — or create your own.

 # Plugin Overview